A wise sage once said:

-So listen up Lake Oswego (the most expensive place in Oregon) as we explain how we created this ranking.
+So listen up Ashland (the most expensive place in Oregon) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about Oregon and the cheapest places in the country:

-How We Determined The Cheapest Places To Live In The Beaver State For 2018
+How We Determined The Most Affordable Places To Live In The Beaver State For 2019

-You can then compare the cost of these things in each of the places in Oregon to figure out which is the least expensive.
+You can then compare these metrics in each of the places in Oregon to figure out which is the least expensive.

 Baker City is a city in and the county seat of Baker County, Oregon, United States.
 It was named after Edward D. Baker, the only U.S. Senator ever killed in military combat.
 The population was 9,828 at the 2010 census.